PastorGL/OneRing/CONFIG.md

 ```

 A wildcard DataStream reference is defined like:
 ```properties
 op.inputs.union=prefix*
 ```

-It'll match all DataStreams with said prefix and will be automatically converted into a list with no particular order.
+It'll match all DataStreams with said prefix available at the point of execution, and will be automatically converted into a list with no particular order.

 ### Parameters of Operations

-Next sub-layer is for Operation Parameters, `op.definition.`.
-Parameters have names, that takes the rest of `op.definition.` keys.
-And the first prefix of parameter name is name of the Operation it is belonging to.
+Next sub-layer is for Operation Parameter Definitions, `op.definition.`.
+Parameters names take the rest of `op.definition.` keys.
+And the first prefix of Parameter name is the name of the Operation it is belonging to.

-Each Parameter definition is supplied to CLI by the Operation itself, and they are strongly typed.
-So they can have any `Number` descendant, `String`, `enum`s, `String[]` (as a comma-separated list), and `Boolean` values.
+Each Parameter Definition is supplied to CLI by the Operation itself via TDL2 interface (Task Description Language, [discussed here](EXTEND.md)), and they are strongly typed.
+So they can have a value of any `Number` descendant, `String`, `enum`s, `String[]` (as a comma-separated list), and `Boolean` types.

 Some Parameters may be defined as optional, and in that case they have a default value.

 Some Parameters may be dynamic, in that case they have a fixed prefix and variable ending.

-Finally, there is a variety of Parameters that refer specifically to columns of input DataStreams, their names all end in `.column` or `.columns` by the convention, and values must point to a valid column or list of columns, or to one of values generated by the Operation.
+Finally, there is a variety of Parameters that refer specifically to columns of input DataStreams.
+Their names must end in `.column` or `.columns` by the convention, and values must refer to a valid column or list of columns, or to one of columns generated by the Operation.
 By convention, generated column names start with an underscore.

 Look for some examples:
 ```properties
 op.definition.range_filter.filtering.column=signals.accuracy
 op.definition.range_filter.filtering.range=[0 50]